Tosche/Alcarin-Tengwar/README.md

 - Added discretionary ligature support by zerowidthjoiner in addition to the existing dlig feature.
 - Added vowel carrier as below combining mark when followed by zerowidthjoiner.
 - Added Unicode code points to the double acute marks above and below.

+0.68 : 7 Jan 2022
+- Set the existing letters to lowercase in anticipation of adding capitals.

 0.67 : 6 Jan 2022
 - Set the numerals to RTL (edit: this turned out to have no effect)